ccapdev1920T2/s12g7/README.md

   ![Mobile version](/readme_imgs/reserve-mobile.jpg) ![Mobile version](/readme_imgs/sidebar-mobile.jpg)

-* Users may log in and register via their DLSU Google accounts
+* Users may log in and register via their DLSU Google accounts.

   ![Sign in via Google](/readme_imgs/signin.jpg)

-* There are two user roles: student
+* There are two user roles.
+Students can make locker and equipment reservations.

   ![Student Home](/readme_imgs/home-student.jpg)

-  and student representative.
+  Student respresentatives are the administrators of the app.

   ![Student Rep Home](/readme_imgs/home-studentrep.jpg)

-* Students may edit their profile (contact number.
-To edit other info, the user has to approach the student representative).
+* Students may view and edit their contact number.
+To edit other information, the user has to approach the student representative.

   ![Edit Profile](/readme_imgs/edit-profile.jpg)

-* Students may reserve lockers
+* Students may reserve lockers, from all buildings and floors, that are available for rent.
+Students may only rent one locker at a time.

   ![Reserve a locker](/readme_imgs/reserve-locker.jpg)

-  and equipment (subject to Pahiram Services' terms and conditions).
+  Students may also reserve equipment (subject to Pahiram Services' terms and conditions).
+They may only rent two equipment at a given day.

   ![Reserve equipment](/readme_imgs/reserve-equipment.jpg)